-A project is a specific, connected set of activities, with a beginning and an end and explicit goals/objectives.
-Projects may be one-time events, such as a festival or exhibit; or a defined series of events, such as a roster of classes or a series of productions.
+A project is a specific, connected set of activities, with a beginning and an end, explicit goals/objectives and a predetermined cost that does not equal the organization's total annual budget.
+Projects may be one-time events, such as a festival or exhibit, or a defined series of events, such as a roster of classes or a series of productions.
 Projects with multiple components must show that there is a cohesive theme that ties the project together.